CESSProject/doc-v2/developer/tutorials/poe-ink.md

     }
     ```

-    At this point, the front end should work with the line "Proof of Existence Ink! dApp" shown.
+    At this point, the front end should show the line "Proof of Existence Ink! dApp".

 3. From now on, we will mainly focus on the file `src/ProofOfExistenceInk.js`.
 We will not be adding code line by line here, but focus on the APIs provided by **useink** library that facilitate ink! smart contract interaction.